Magnesocene: High-temperature synthesis

 This procedure is capable of producing a gram of product every two minutes under ideal conditions, and that with a vertical setup (in which cyclopentadiene is directed downwards and the product collected below) nearly pure product can be obtained at >80% yield (by cyclopentadiene).
 A horizontal setup was shown to be possible but at the expense of product purity, due to gas flow restriction by product accumulation.

 Liquid-phase methods

 Magnesocene can be produced from magnesium turnings in THF at mild conditions with cyclopentadienyltitanium trichloride (CpTiCl3) acting as a catalyst.
 Maslennikov et al. later showed similar catalytic activity with Cp2TiCl2, TiCl3, TiCl4, and VCl3.
 The mechanism, as shown by electron spin resonance, proceeds through a Cp2TiH2MgCl intermediate.
 Magnesocene formation from elemental magnesium has not been observed in THF without a catalyst present.
 Attempts to substitute THF with diethyl ether, diglyme, or benzene resulted only in polymerization of cyclopentadiene.

 The syntheses of magnesocene and its derivatives have also been carried out in hydrocarbon solvents, such as heptane, from Cp and (nBu)(sBu)Mg.

 Metallation of cyclopentadiene can also be accomplished by Mg-Al alkyl complexes with a final magnesocene yield of 85%.

-Reactivity & potential applications
+Reactivity and potential applications

 Magnesocene serves as an intermediate in the preparation of transition metal metallocenes: